 About the Local Plan

-We are working on a long term plan for the district called the Wycombe District Local Plan.
-The plan will recognise the high environmental quality of the district and set out where best to accommodate the homes, jobs and infrastructure we need in the most sustainable way.
+We are working on a long term plan for the area called the Wycombe District Local Plan.
+The plan will recognise the high environmental quality of the area and set out where best to accommodate the homes, jobs and infrastructure we need in the most sustainable way.